 I met Mao at the Siem Reap airport when I hired him to be my mortorbike driver.
 Though I had initially planned to find my own driver and not book through the airport, I couldn’t resist Mao’s smile and charm.
-I paid $55 for 3 days of driving.
+I paid $55 for 3 days of driving, a standard fare.
 On our fourth day, after three days of climbing up, down, and around the temples of Angkor Wat, I asked Mao to take me to meet some of his friends and eat at his favorite restaurant.
 We played volleyball and played games, and I drank some icy beers and played with the kids.

 I learned a lot about Mao’s life, and I was somewhat surprised to learn of the hardships he still endures, despite having a regular job.
 In order for Mao to be a member of the airport’s association of motorbike drivers, he must pay $500 a year in fees!
 I couldn’t believe this.
 This is huge money for Cambodians; he explained that only some months does he make a profit, the rest he just breaks even.
-Furthermore, he has to take turns with many other drivers, and as a result, some weeks, he only works one day.
-He explained that had I not hired him to be my driver, he wouldn’t have hadwork that week, as it would have been someone else’s turn to try to get hired.
-In addition to paying this crazy fees and taking turns with other drivers, he sends most of his money to his mother, whose motorbike he borrows (the fees do not include a motorbike).
+He has to take turns with many other drivers, and as a result, some week he only works one day.
+He explained that had I not hired him to be my driver, he wouldn’t have had work that week, as it would have been someone else’s turn to try to get hired.
+In addition to paying these crazy fees and taking turns with other drivers, he sends most of his money to his mother, whose motorbike he borrows (the fees do not include a motorbike).
 He would like to save up to buy a tuk tuk, because then he wouldn’t have to work through the airport, but tuk tuks cost over $700.